jimmmmmmmmmmmy/sorghum-disease-screen-atlas/README.md

 Code and supplementary files for *Repeated Identification of Candidate Germplasm Across Published Sorghum Disease Screens* (manuscript version 23).

-I’m James Liu, a Data Science student at New College of Florida.
-I built this repository while working with Dr. Louis K. Prom and Dr. Ezekiel Ahn on a practical question: when sorghum accessions or lines are screened for disease response in different studies, which candidates keep showing up?

 ## Start here

 | If you are looking for… | Open… |